TheProgrammare/Tolza/README.md

 Any borrow is invalided by some additional cases:
 - explicit `drop` instruction -> `drop a_ref` -> a_ref is dropped
 - end of scope
-- parent data handler usage -> children will follows the parent (read/write) operation on their borrowing (fields of component, components of entity)
+- parent data handler usage -> children will follows the parent (read/write) operation on their borrowing (fields of component, components of entity)<br>fields are considered separated from each-other
+- collection data handler usage -> all slice and index follows the parent (read/write) operation on their borrowing
 - move instruction `move=` or move parameter -> ref/mut dropped + origin dropped

 ## origin usage case on borrowing